Aryuan026/Driftstone/README.md

 # Hippocove

+Where traces come home.

-Memory extraction, traceability, and anchor system
+Hippocove is a memory cove for extraction, traceability, anchors, and return.